Where Should I Live in Los Angeles?

 I know it can still feel overwhelming, but just remember that your first place doesn’t have to be permanent.
 Some apartments will allow a 6-month lease.
 Even if you sign a year long lease, you will be surprised at how quickly one year passes.
 Once you are living in LA, you’ll get a better feel for all of the neighborhoods and you can pick a new one that feels right fit you’re not loving your first one.

 There are some neighborhoods that I left out of this article (like Pasadena, Woodland Hills, etc.) because I don’t recommend them as your very first location.
 It’s good to be somewhat central your first year so that you can easily participate in events and meet new people.
+But they are still really great neighborhoods, so don’t be afraid to check them out!

 Erica Wernick